As an Amazon Associate I earn from qualifying purchases

 If the pesto is a bit thick add a little extra olive oil one teaspoon at a time and process the paste until you are happy with the consistency.

-You can mix this straight into just drained pasta - the pesto will melt and cling to every strand if you mix it in thoroughly.
+You mix this straight into just drained pasta - the pesto will melt and cling to every strand if you mix it in thoroughly.

 I find it to be quite economical.
 If I have a tomato based sauce on my pasta, I tend to go very heavy with the cheese but I don't have extra with basil pesto as if you coat the pasta evenly, you get the taste with every mouthful!